masnwilliams/delta-flight-tracker/README.md

 # ✈️ Delta Flight Tracker

-A real-time flight tracking dashboard that connects to Delta Air Lines' in-flight WiFi API to display live flight information, weather, and available services.
+A beautiful real-time flight tracking dashboard displaying live flight information, interactive maps, weather, and in-flight services.

+> **⚠️ Important:** This app only works when connected to Delta WiFi during a flight.
+The APIs are only accessible from the in-flight network.

 ## Features

 - **Live Flight Stats**: Real-time altitude, speed, heading, ETA, and more
-- **Interactive Flight Map**: Canvas-based visualization of your flight path
+- **Interactive Flight Map**: Leaflet-based map with flight path and live aircraft position
-- **Destination Weather**: Current conditions and 5-day forecast
+- **Destination Weather**: Current conditions and 5-day forecast with temperature conversion
 - **Service Status**: Monitor available in-flight services
 - **Auto-refresh**: Updates every 5 seconds automatically